Tracking user behavior with Userpilot is a piece of cake. You can create three types of events in Userpilot:

 Tracked events can be passed through the JS snippet by calling userpilot.track(‘the event name’) whenever users take important actions in your web app.

 But before you start, you must make sure that you have installed the Userpilot Chrome extension to use the editor.

-Once you've successfully installed the Userpilot builder, you can fire it by heading over to the features dashboard and click on the 'Tag new feature' button on the top-right.
-Enter the build URL where you want to tag your feature and then click on the 'Create' button.
+Once you've successfully installed the Userpilot builder, you can fire it by heading over to the Features & Events tab and click on the ' Create event' button on the top-right.
+Enter the URL where you want to tag your feature and then click on the 'Create' button.

-Once you enter element target mode, you'll notice that a highlighted rectangle follows the cursor around the screen to help you understand what the tag is capturing.
-The Userpilot builder is picking up every CSS element that you might want to attach the feature to.
+Maneuver to the page you want to tag the feature on then click ' Tag an element' on the right-hand side of the bottom bar.
+This will move you to target mode, you'll notice that a highlighted rectangle follows the cursor around the screen to help you understand what the tag is capturing.
+The Userpilot builder is picking up every element in your app that you might want to attach the feature to.

 - You can exit the element target mode by pressing the escape key.

 - You can capture clicks on multiple elements by choosing the parent that contains them.